- A festive holiday getaway in Chicago

 Where to stay: We like the Sofitel Chicago Magnificent Mile on Chestnut Street for its great location near Michigan Avenue, the lakefront, shops and restaurants of the Gold Coast.
 The hotel’s bar and restaurant are a bit pricey, but there are plenty of places for food and drink nearby.

 Getting around: We took Uber from O’Hare International Airport (a little higher than usual because of very heavy traffic — about a $50 ride).
 We mainly walked around the city each day, but Uber rides were easily and quickly available anytime we wanted a lift.

 Venturing further afield: There are many holiday festivities in the suburbs to check out as well.
-Oak Brook Shopping Center continues to be a favorite shopping center of mine and Naperville has a nice Christkindlmarket in its historic Naper Settlement.
+Oak Brook Shopping Center continues to be a favorite shopping center of mine.
 You can take the Metra train from Ogilvie Transportation Center to many suburban towns like Elmhurst (check out the Lizzadro Museum of Lapidary Art) and Oak Park (Frank Lloyd Wright fans will especially love this near West suburb) which are nice to visit any time of year.

 Weather tip: You can normally expect the weather to be cold or even super cold in Chicago in December.
 Dress appropriately (hat, gloves, boots, scarves) and you won’t mind the weather at all as you get in the Christmas spirit.